amaximov/amaximov.github.io/docs/_posts/2026-04-30-org-ai-adoption.md

 **North Star** - if I were to call out one, it is the new way of working that is already here, and it is here to stay.
 The AI is the co-worker/co-pilot that you reach out to first.
 We are switching to agent-first for knowledge work.
 Yes, it is ambiguous, but the details will be company-specific.

-I believe that the resulting product features for your business will follow better as you build the intuition for how the work changes, and your customers’ way of working also evolves.
+I believe that the above will play into your own product features as you build the intuition for how the work changes, and your customers’ way of working also evolves.

 ## Ownership